Being a mom of twins is no easy task! Take a look at things only a twin mom would understand, from a twin pregnancy to managing two toddlers.

 7. You pack the same lunches (or serve the same meals)

-So now I make sure I have two of everything when packing lunches.
+So, now I make sure I have two of everything when packing lunches or snacks.
 They don’t have to be exactly the same (it could be different-colored water bottles, for instance) so long as they’re the same type.

 8. You get a pass on a lot of things

 I didn’t (and eventually couldn’t) exercise during my twin pregnancy the way I did with my singleton one.
-I couldn’t rely on newborn sleep cues or tend to each twin because I had to put them on the same schedule.
+I couldn’t rely on newborn sleep cues or feed on demand because I had to put them on the same schedule.

-And you’re pretty much allowed to leave any party or event without saying goodbye because everyone knows you have two toddlers throwing a fit.
+And you’re pretty much allowed to leave any event without saying goodbye because everyone knows you have two toddlers throwing a fit.

 Sometimes we simply need that knowing glance and the inside joke to remind us that we’re not alone…. that someone, somewhere, is also learning what “singleton” means for the first time.